Medtronic's Covidien deal raises bar for rivals to merge

 The purchase also gives Medtronic more products, as well as greater leverage in negotiating with hospital clients that are taking a much harder line on device spending.

-The intensified competition will bring new pressure on large device makers such as Abbott Laboratories (ABT.N), Stryker Corp (SYK.N) and St Jude Medical Inc STJ.N to seek acquisitions, industry watchers say.
-Medtronic plus Covidien will rival industry leader Johnson & Johnson's (JNJ.N) $28.5 billion in annual device revenue.
+The intensified competition will bring new pressure on large device makers such as Abbott Laboratories, Stryker Corp and St Jude Medical Inc to seek acquisitions, industry watchers say.
+Medtronic plus Covidien will rival industry leader Johnson & Johnson's $28.5 billion in annual device revenue.

-UK-based Smith & Nephew Plc (SN.L), which has already attracted takeover interest from companies seeking better tax rates overseas, remains high on the list of targets, they said.
-Device makers such as Boston Scientific Corp (BSX.N) should feel more pressure to get bigger or face being left out in the cold.
+UK-based Smith & Nephew Plc, which has already attracted takeover interest from companies seeking better tax rates overseas, remains high on the list of targets, they said.
+Device makers such as Boston Scientific Corp should feel more pressure to get bigger or face being left out in the cold.

 The merger mania is a product of pressures on the healthcare systems in the United States and in Europe, where hospitals are getting paid less to deliver care.
 U.S. hospital systems are consolidating and buying doctor practices to cope with the changes.